qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 over IPv6.

 A regular QUIC connection is composed of two independent active packet flows.
-The first flows packets from the client to the server and the other flows packets from the server to the client.
+The first flow gathers the packets from the client to the server and the other the packets from the server to the client.
 To illustrate this, let us consider the
 {{examplequic}} below.
+The client has two IP addresses: IPc1 and IPc2.
+The server has a single address: IPs1.

 ~~~~~~~~~~
                   Probed flow IPc2 to IPs1